nodeshift/opossum/README.md

 ```

 That's all!
-Distributed opossum automatically does all management internall.
+Distributed opossum automatically does all management internaly.
 This includes communication of state to
 the central registry, updating local circuit breaker where required.

 ### Cleanup